-Although not a fossil fuel, geothermal energy does cause CO2 emissions, which are included in the national Inventory.
-The source of CO2 is non-condensable gases in subterranean heated water that is released during the process.
+Although not a fossil fuel, geothermal energy does cause CO_2 emissions, which are included in the national Inventory.
+The source of CO_2 is non-condensable gases in subterranean heated water that is released during the process.

-National-level geothermal electricity production emissions were estimated by multiplying technology-specific net generation by technology-specific C contents based on geotype (i.e., flash steam and dry steam).
+National-level geothermal electricity production emissions were estimated by multiplying technologyspecific net generation by technology-specific C contents based on geotype (i.e., flash steam and dry steam).

-For state-level geothermal emissions, the total national-level geothermal emissions were taken from the national Inventory (EPA 2023) and allocated across states based on the amount of geothermal energy consumed by each state from the SEDS data (EIA 2023).
+For state-level geothermal emissions, the total national-level geothermal emissions were taken from the national Inventory (EPA 2024) and allocated across states based on the amount of geothermal energy consumed by each state from the SEDS data (EIA 2024).
 All geothermal emissions were assumed to be in the electricity sector.
 Almost every state reported some level of geothermal energy consumption across the time series.
-The top five states in 2021 were California, Nevada, Florida, Michigan, and Indiana, accounting for about 75% of all geothermal energy consumption.

-Given its small contribution to the overall FFC portion of the national Inventory (0.009% in 2021), an uncertainty analysis was not performed for CO_2 emissions from geothermal production.
+Given its small contribution to the overall FFC portion of the national Inventory (0.008% in 2022), an uncertainty analysis was not performed for CO_2 emissions from geothermal production.